joshbosley/HelpdeskToolboxCLI/README.md

 Adding your own module :

-1. Create a module code in modules/moduledirectory.h
+1. Create a module code in modules/framework/_modules/moduledirectory.h
     - Keep to naming scheme, and remember to ensure unique id

-2. Write a new class file within modules/ using ModuleBase as the base class for your new module.
+2. Write a new class file within modules/name_of_module/ using ModuleBase as the base class for your new module.
 For an example of how this is done, examine helpmodule.h, and helpmodule.cpp

-3. Once the module class is written, insert the object into the modulebox.h structure.
+3. Once the module class is written, insert the object into the core/modulebox.h structure.

 4. Add the module into the boxcore.moduleMap<CODE, ARG> within boxcore construction.